Damienlee69/agregarr-docs/docs/creating-a-collection.md

 ### Posters

-- **Auto-Poster**: Generate from a poster template (create templates in Posters oage or use Agregarr default)
+- **Auto-Poster**: Generate from a poster template (create templates in Posters page or use Agregarr default)
 - **Upload Custom**: Upload your own poster

 ### Time Restrictions